Performance Coaching at Work: What, Why, and How to Do It in the Workplace

 7. Improve employee retention

 Contrary to popular belief, performance coaching isn’t just for “problematic” employees.
-Anyone can use performance coaching because it helps everyone, even high performers.
+Anyone can use performance coaching because it helps everyone, high performers included.
 And as we already noted earlier, your high performers strongly desire more development, so ignoring them in this process is a costly bet.

 Replacing employees has a huge price tag: As much as two times that employee’s salary.
 For high performers, that cost may be increased due to the loss of the productivity and value they bring to the team.